 A tad confusing, perhaps, but it works for me.
 Anyway, here’s how spending went this week.

 I woke up to very few emails, so I was able to get everything squared away before I had to leave for my doctor appointment at 9 a.m.
-My friend Leila messaged to say her volunteer shift at the vaccine distribution center was going okay.

 Because my doctor moved, my insurance company kicked him off the plan and said he had to get re-credentialed at the new address.
 He’s willing to prescribe me Adderall for the off-label use of helping with fatigue, which very few doctors will do.
 So I have to stay with him, which means I’m paying out of pocket.
 I’ll register a request for an exception with my insurance company, but I’m not optimstic.

 The doc is only charging me what Medicare would’ve paid him ($65), so that’s a small mercy, I guess.

 I came home and re-upped my Mint cell service for another year for $201.37 after taxes and fees.